MarcoTerzulli/conftur_terzulli/README.md

 <p align="right">(<a href="#top">torna in cima</a>)</p>

 ## Riferimenti
-* [Notebook Emerging Topics Corpora](https://github.com/hibernator11/notebook-emerging-topics-corpora) - Source of the DBLP XML to CSV Processing Class
+* [Repository dblp-to-csv](https://github.com/ThomHurks/dblp-to-csv) - Source of the DBLP XML to CSV Conversion Script

 <p align="right">(<a href="#top">torna in cima</a>)</p>